-Aloe is a large genus consisting of around 558 evergreen, perennial, succulent, flowering plants with characteristic fleshy leaves edged with spikes, and arranged in rosettes.
-Many are native to Africa, some are tree or shrub-like and other species have climbing habits.
+Aloe is a large family of perennial, succulent, flowering plants that have characteristically fleshy leaves edged with spikes and arranged in rosettes.
+Many are native to Africa; some are tree or shrub-like and other species have climbing habits.
 Succulents are a good water-wise choice.
-The leaves are fleshy, water-holding and when cut, release a gel containing over 75 active constituents, including multiple vitamins.
-The famous Aloe vera species has many medicinal and cosmetic applications.
-Aloes are also popular houseplants due to their ease of care, attractive leaves and bright flowers.
-They have warm orange, red or yellow blooms in winter, when the landscape is often grey.
-The flowers are bell-shaped to tubular in appearance and form clusters atop simple, leafless stems.
+The leaves are fleshy, water-holding and when cut, release a gel containing over 75 active constituents, including multiple vitamins!
+Aloes are also popular houseplants - particularly in cooler zones - due to their ease of care, attractive leaves and bright flowers.
+They have warm orange, red or yellow blooms in winter that are bell-shaped to tubular in appearance and form clusters atop simple, leafless stems.
 These flowers are nectar-rich and can provide food to many insects and birds, inviting welcome visitors to your garden and adding diversity in warm climes.
-In cooler zones, aloes make good houseplants.
-These plants differ in their habits and hardiness ratings, some doing better in full, direct sunshine and others preferring bright, indirect light in partial shade.
+Aloes differ in their temperature requirments, some doing better in full, direct sunshine while others prefer bright, indirect light.
 Aloes need to be planted in well-draining soil and watered only when the soil has thoroughly dried out, for best results.
+The famous Aloe vera species also have many medicinal and cosmetic applications.

 Pick leaves or flowers as needed for cosmetic/medicinal use.